nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Right: Distribution of tweets per user for accounts tweeting in the first and last month of the dataset
 </div>

-[@fig:tweets_per_user] shows the distribution of tweets per user across two different counting methods - counting all tweets and only counting tweets from accounts tweeting at the beginning and end of the dataset.
+[@Fig:tweets_per_user] shows the distribution of tweets per user across two different counting methods - counting all tweets and only counting tweets from accounts tweeting at the beginning and end of the dataset.
 The distribution is significantly changed, with the latter appearing log-normally distributed.
 While only a small number of users have the maxiumum number of tweets, 3200,